kizzjs/kizz-theme-paper/README.md

-# kizz-theme-paper
+# kizz-theme-material

-Default theme for KIZZ
+Default theme for Kizz.
+Powered by react and material-ui.

+Still working.

 ## Features